pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

     ./gradlew test

-Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.
+Replace `./gradlew` with `gradlew.bat` in the above examples if you are on Windows.

 ## Options